mhasanns/ws/README.md

 Sharing rules, allowing for cross origin attacks if the functions are not well protected on purpose by the developers.

-This small app demonstrates how Cross Site WebSockets Hijacking attacks occur by showing an unprotected version of a simple handshake and connection and a safe way of doing it.
+This small app demonstrates how Cross Site WebSockets Hijacking attacks occur by showing an unprotected version of a simple handshake and connection, and a two safe ways of doing so.

 ### NOTE: This app only works on Windows machines currently.
 I have no idea why, and at this point I'm too afraid to ask.

+## Requirements:
+An HTTP server is required for this app to work (Apache, Nginx, etc.), as well as PHP.

 ## Installation:
-1- Download (or clone) this repo on your local machine and extract it into your web root<br>
+1- Download (or clone) this repo to your local machine and extract it into your web root<br>
 2- Start your normal HTTP server and navigate to http://HOST/path/to/ws-master/app/index.php, authenticate with `admin:admin` (super secure !)<br>
-3- Fire a command line, navigate to /path/to/ws-master/server, then issue the command `php server.php`<br>
+3- Fire a CLI, navigate to /path/to/ws-master/server, then issue the command `php server.php`<br>
 4- Follow the explanation in the pages

 ## Brother Abernathy:
-This is upon <a href='https://github.com/asdizzle'>@asdizzle</a>'s request, actually he forced me to do that
+This section was added upon <a href='https://github.com/asdizzle'>@asdizzle</a>'s request, actually he forced me to do that

 <img src='https://i.imgur.com/2lZ8PHu.jpg' width='300px' height='250px' alt="Brother Abernathy">